 Upon request to the Superintendent/designee, community members may have access to the Internet and other electronic information sources and programs available through the District’s technology system, provided they attend any required training and abide by the rules of usage established by the Superintendent/designee.

-Disregard of Rules

-Employees and students who refuse to sign required acceptable use documents or who violate District rules governing the use of District technology shall be subject to loss or restriction of the privilege of using equipment, software, information access systems, or other computing and telecommunications technologies.

-Employees and students shall be subject to disciplinary action, up to and including termination (employees) and expulsion (students) for violating this policy and acceptable use rules and regulations established by the school or District.

 Responsibility for Damages

 Individuals shall reimburse the Board for repair or replacement of District property lost, stolen, damaged, or vandalized while under their care.
-Individuals who deface a District web site or other electronic documents, or otherwise make unauthorized changes to a web site other electronic documents, shall be subject to disciplinary action, up to and including expulsion and termination, as appropriate.
+Individuals who deface a District web site or other electronic documents, or otherwise make unauthorized changes to a web site or other electronic documents, shall be subject to disciplinary action, up to and including expulsion and termination, as appropriate.

-CURRICULUM AND INSTRUCTION BO08.2323
+CURRICULUM AND INSTRUCTION M08.2323